Problem Feeders: When Picky Eating is a More Serious Problem

 Problem feeders have the following behaviors:

-- Young infants who refuse bottle or breast, or drink a small amount then refuse.
+amount then refuse.
 This results in a decreased overall volume consumed, and eventually weight loss and dehydration.

 - Toddlers and children who eat less than 20 foods.